 In Japan, mountain castles used to be constructed hastily under urgent circumstances sometimes people started to live on the top of naturally fortified mountains.
 After constructing mountain castles, people started to build gorgeous Japanese castles with dojon.
 It is rare to see an original donjon and we usually see castles with only stone wall ruins.
 I had previously visited Himeji Castle, Nagoya Castle and Osaka Castle.
 Odawara Castle is a little bit smaller than other major castles but the scenery from the top of the donjon was astonishing.
 You can see both Izu Peninsula and Suruga Bay at the same time.

-Periodically, there are special exhibitions of military commanders from the Warring States period.
-The exhibition of suits of armor, swords, old documents and other historical materials was also very informative to understand the history and construction process.
+Periodically, there are special exhibitions of military commanders from the Warring States period inside of the donjon.
+The permanent exhibition of suits of armor, swords, old documents and other historical materials was also very informative to understand the history and construction process.
 You can rent Samurai (Japanese warriors) armor, as well as Ninja and Princess costumes at Odawara Castle Information Hall.

 After visiting Odawara Castle, we tried to cook Kamaboko, a fish-paste loaf, at Suzuhiro Kamaboko Museum.
 Fish-paste loaf is one of the Japanese traditional foods.
 We ate it simply with soy sauce, mixed in salad or Oden, Japanese fish cake stew, in winter.
 Suzuhiro is a traditional Kamaboko, a fish-paste loaf company in Odawara with over 150 years of history.
 The Suzuhiro Kamaboko Museum provides a workshop to produce handmade Kamaboko.
 It takes 10 mins from Odawara Station to Kazamatsuri Station, located near the museum, by Hakone Tozan Line.

 I didn’t know how to cook Kamaboko before and the technique was more complicated than I had expected.
 The dough of fish was so soft and it was difficult to form the appropriate shape of Kamaboko.
 You can buy a kit to create Kamaboko at Suzuhiro Kamaboko Museum, but it is much easier to join the workshop to understand how to cook it.
 A prior reservation is needed though which can be made on the Suzuhiro website.